DIY Probiotics for Your Dog and Cat

 - 1 plastic strainer

-- Whole, milk (organic, farm-fresh milk if possible) - enough to fill the jars leaving a little space at the top
+- Whole, milk sufficient to fill the jars leaving a little space at the top.

-- You can, if you wish also purchase Kefir making kits
+- You can also purchase Kefir making kits.

 - Sterilize the jars and all utensils